-Join Ellery Connell for an in-depth discussion in this video Using the graph editor, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Using the graph editor, part of Learning MODO 601.

 In this video, we'll have a look at how to get further control over the way keyframes are interpolated one to another by using the Graph Editor.
 So, in this case, we want to make this ball bounce across the scene.
 We'll just make it do a single bounce as it goes.
 So, I would want it to start somewhere on the left and up and then end down on the lower right.
 And have it bounce once in the middle.
 So, we'll start by setting up the keyframes.
 I'm going to start by animating the x, and I'm going to take the ball and move it over to its initial start point.
 Then I'm going to scrub down to frame 120 and I'll move it to its ending point.
 Right there.